kernsuite-debian/spead2/doc/py-recv.rst

       treatment.
 Such heaps can then be detected with :meth:`~spead2.recv.Heap.is_end_of_stream`.

+   .. py:attribute:: allow_unsized_heaps

+      By default, spead2 caters for heaps without a `HEAP_LEN` item, and will dynamically extend the memory allocation as data arrives.
+However, this can be expensive, and ideally senders should include this item.
+Setting this attribute to ``False`` will cause packets without this item to be rejected.

 Asynchronous receive
 ^^^^^^^^^^^^^^^^^^^^
-Asynchronous I/O is supported through Python 3's :py:mod:`asyncio` module, as well as through trollius_ (a Python 2 backport).
+Asynchronous I/O is supported through Python's :py:mod:`asyncio` module.
 It can be combined with other asynchronous I/O frameworks like twisted_ and Tornado_.

-The documentation below is for the :py:mod:`asyncio` interface; replace all instances of ``asyncio`` with ``trollius`` if you're using trollius.

 .. py:class:: spead2.recv.asyncio.Stream(\*args, \*\*kwargs, loop=None)